 But the question remains: Why is the cost of dying rising so fast?

-Firstly, the cost of a burial plot has increased as the cost of land has grown.
+First, the cost of a burial plot has increased as the cost of land has grown.
 It's much cheaper for your corpse to decompose in Hull than, say, Islington.
-Cremation costs have increased, too, as EU regulations have forced crematoriums to install costly new filtration equipment in order to decrease mercury emissions.
+Cremation costs have increased, too, as EU regulations have forced crematoriums to install expensive new filtration equipment in order to decrease mercury emissions.

 And then there's the funeral directors themselves, who often guilt-trip families into buying guilt caskets, spectacular bouquets, and other ostentatious extras.
 Gently implying that you might as well go the extra mile and buy that gold engraved tombstone as a final mark of respect.

 Moreover, prices across the board have further increased since Dignity, Co-operative Funeralcare, and Funeral Partners have bought up more and more of the small independent companies.
 Your local high street funeral directors might still say Smiths & Sons on the outside but, often, is owned by a massive company with a big-business model.
 The Good Funeral Guide warns customers against using them as they are more expensive.

 In order to address the problem of cost, Catherine Joy decided to set up Brooks, a funeral directors which provides affordable, low-cost funeral services in North London.
 After growing fed up at the funeral parlor she'd worked in previously, Joy chose to go it alone.
 "When the place I was working was bought up by Funeral Partners, a massive chain, the prices went up and everything went downhill," she says.
 "Now they charge £525 [$809] for a removal from the hospital to the mortuary—you have to pay all that before you do anything.
 They have so many hidden extras."